Type system¶

 // file: src/user.prp

-a = import("my_fun/*fun*")
+a = import("my_fun/*comb*")

-a.fun1(a=1,b=2) // OK
+a.fun1(a=1, b=2) // OK

-a.another(a=1,2) // compile error, 'another' is not an imported function
+a.another(a=1, 2) // error: 'another' is not an imported function

-a.fun2.inside() // compile error, `inside` is not in top scope variable
+a.fun2.inside() // error: `inside` is not in top scope variable

-let fun1 = import("my_fun/fun1")
+const fun1 = import("my_fun/fun1")

 lec fun1, a.fun1